Logo

 Decoding: from Neural Data to Robot Movement

 Decoding is where we convert monkey brain data into the movements of the robotic arm.
 Whenever Jenkins wants to move his arm, neurons in his brain activate, calculating the trajectory of his planned movement, and this activation signal is sent through his spinal cord into the muscles in the monkey's arm.
 This sequence of events in time means that the movement of the arm depends on the recent history of neural data, and our model should take this fact into account.
-To build a model for predicting the monkey's hand movement from its brain recordings, first we split continuous time into discrete chunks (time bins) of 20 milliseconds each.

 Figure 4.
 The decoding procedure.